Boost Infinite is a postpaid plan offered by Dish that uses the AT&T, T-Mobile, and Dish networks for coverage.

-Boost Infinite is intended to compete directly with the postpaid plans from T-Mobile, AT&T, and Verizon.
+It first launched on December 7th, 2022, and it is intended to compete directly against the postpaid plans from the big carriers, AT&T, T-Mobile, and Verizon.

 Boost Infinite offers device discounts for new customers.